 An Irish vacation done the right way

 Dublin, Ireland exists as the worthy home to so many world-class sights and sounds; it’s time that you discovered them!
 Take the time to venture through Dublin at a pace most conducive to your own enjoyment, and make sure to make time for each of these famed local buildings.
 From legislature to local art, whiskey to history, each Dublin building has a worthy story to tell and adds another element to the overall aesthetic.
-Check out these famed buildings in Dublin, for an Irish vacation done the right way!
+These places continue to inspire the Dublin architects of today.
+Check out these famed buildings in Dublin, for an Irish vacation done the right way.

 Get Trip101 in your inbox

 You can buy and claim online, even after you've left home.
 Travel insurance from WorldNomads.com is available to people from 140 countries.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.

 *5% off when you book with our promo code: TRIP101

 *For our Canadian and US travellers, unfortunately due to financial services laws, we cannot provide a discount.
 This promotional code cannot be used with any other discount offer, including World Nomads Members’ discount for travel insurance policy holders.